 Once you have the container sorted putting all the desired fruit into a tall glass and then firing up the immersion blender will begin the process.

 Wait until the smoothie reaches the desired fruit thickness and turn it off.

 This sounds ideal for my situation.
-My blender is quite a big industrious unit and it take up a significant amount of space.
-If I can replace it with something that I can still makes smoothies with but that I can also just tuck away inside some storage, this would be the best scenario.
+My blender is quite a big industrious unit and it takes up a significant amount of space.
+If I can replace it with something that I can still make smoothies with but that I can also just tuck away inside some storage, this would be the best scenario.

 I found a great video detailing the smoothie making process with an immersion blender.

 I wanted to expand this research a little further, read on to find more about immersion blenders.